lukezhangui/thoughts/notes on painting.md

 >"Negative shapes"

 >"Horizontal/vertical rules"

+>"Internal consistency" - When measuring from the model, or any other moving subject.
+It is better if the reference points are immovable or always moves in the same way.
 ####Procedure

 >"Measure then paint" - Plot the measurements first using whatever means.
 Once measurements are done, fill in the outlines with value/colour.